opalmedapps/docs/docs/user/index.md

 #### Add an appointment

-While logged into OpenEMR as *Demo Doc*, create a **new appointment** for the patient *Mike Brown* and see it appear in Mike Brown's Opal app.
+While logged into OpenEMR as *Demo Doc*, create a **new appointment** for the patient *Mike Brown* and see it appear in *Mike Brown*'s Opal app.

 1. Log in to OpenEMR as clinician *Demo Doc*
 1. Create an appointment for *Mike Brown*
     - Use the category: *Consult New In*
 1. Log in to the Opal app as user *Mike Brown*
-1. Confirm that *Mike Brown*'s new appointment[^3] appears in the *Upcoming Appointments* on the home screen of the Opal app, or the *Appointments* in the *Chart* tab (refresh the calendar if needed with the circular arrow at the top right)
+1. Confirm that *Mike Brown*'s new appointment[^3] appears in the *Upcoming Appointments* on the home screen of the Opal app, or within the *Appointments* menu item in the *Chart* tab (refresh the calendar if needed with the circular arrow at the top right)

 #### Add a clinical note